rust-lang/rust-forge/src/compiler/reviews.md

   `#t-compiler/private` to ask the rest of the team -- for someone who might be able to review it, or even if the team is comfortable with accepting the change at all.
+- If the change is intended for another team, roll a reviewer from the relevant team.

 You can also always ask for help on the `#t-compiler` Zulip stream for finding a reviewer.
 That being said, you are always welcome to do an initial review (to